 If you want your new smile to have a more solid foundation, you might consider implant-supported dentures.
 This style of denture includes four implants — titanium posts that fuse to your jawbone — which allow you to snap the dentures in and easily take them out for cleaning.
 The process of fitting and preparing implant supported dentures is more involved than fitting a set of traditional dentures, but the result is very convenient.
 This type of denture does not require the use of adhesive.

 Our Goal is Your Beautiful Smile

 We can help you find the right type of dentures for you, no matter what your situation.
 Modern dentures are more comfortable, convenient and realistic than ever before — the result of more than two thousand years of innovation!
-If you believe dentures might be a right fit for you, give us a call at (904) 441-5908.
+If you believe dentures might be a right fit for you, please contact one of our offices.
 We’ll be happy to talk with you about the different types of dentures and what the fitting will entail, so we can get your smile to look the way you want it to.Dentures: To Be or Not To Be